wazuh/wazuh-documentation/source/user-manual/api/getting_started.rst

 Conclusion
 ^^^^^^^^^^^^^^^^^^
-We hope you have seen the API potential with these real-life examples.
-Do not forget to visit the :ref:`reference <api_reference>` to discover all the available requests.
-Here you find a :ref:`summary <request_list>`.
+We hope you now better appreciate the potential of the Wazuh API.
+Remember to check out the :ref:`reference <api_reference>` document to discover all the available API requests.
+A nice summary can also be found here: :ref:`summary <request_list>`.